Can I use my Medicaid coverage in any state?

 The challenge of applying for Medicaid in a new state is that each state has its own requirements for eligibility, so just because you’re entitled to coverage in one state doesn’t mean it’s guaranteed in another.
 Medicaid eligibility hinges on several factors:

-The thresholds for income level and asset level eligibility are fairly similar across states, with the significant exception of adult Medicaid expansion under the ACA.
-The ACA called for all states to expand Medicaid eligibility to adults (age 19-64) with household incomes up to 138% of the poverty level.
-But the Supreme Court later ruled that this would be optional (ie, states would not lose their Medicaid funding for refusing to expand eligibility), and there are still 12 states that have not expanded their Medicaid eligibility rules as of early 2023 (that will drop to 10 once South Dakota and North Carolina expand Medicaid, expected in mid-2023 and late 2023, respectively).
+The Affordable Care Act (ACA) called for all states to expand Medicaid eligibility to adults (age 19-64) with household incomes up to 138% of the poverty level.
+But the Supreme Court later ruled that states would not lose their Medicaid funding for refusing to expand eligibility, essentially making Medicaid expansion optional for states.
+Most states have expanded Medicaid, either by choice or because voters forced the issue with a ballot measure.
+But there are still 10 states that have not expanded their Medicaid eligibility rules as of 2024.

 So for example, let’s say you live in Illinois and are enrolled in Medicaid under the ACA’s adult population eligibility expansion rules.
 If you decide to move to Florida or Texas or another state that hasn’t expanded Medicaid, you likely will not be eligible for Medicaid after your move.